 What Is a Hydroponic Garden?

-A hydroponics garden is a method of growing plants without soil.
+A hydroponic garden is a method of growing plants without soil.
 It is a soilless gardening technique that relies on nutrient-rich water to deliver essential minerals directly to the plant roots.
 Plants are typically grown in a controlled environment, like a greenhouse or an indoor setting, in a hydroponic garden system.
 The roots are immersed in a nutrient solution complete with all the components required for plant development.
 The lack of soil makes it possible to conserve water and absorb nutrients more effectively.

 Here’s Everything You Need to Know about Hydroponic System